-- 8. Verify the integrity of OCR:

-- # ocrcheck

-- 9. Stop Oracle Clusterware on the node where it is running in exclusive mode:

-- # crsctl stop crs -f

-- 10. Run the ocronfig -repair -replace command as root on all the nodes in the cluster where you did not the ocronfig -restore command.
-For example, if you ran the ocronfig -restore command on node 1 of a four-node cluster, then you must run the ocronfig -repair -replace command on nodes 2, 3, and 4.

-- 11. Begin to start Oracle Clusterware by running the following command as root on all of the nodes:
+- 10. Run the ocrconfig -repair -replace command as root on all the nodes in the cluster where you did not run the ocrconfig -restore command.
+For example, if you ran the ocrconfig -restore command on node 1 of a four-node cluster, then you must run the ocrconfig -repair -replace command on nodes 2, 3, and 4. - 11.
+Begin to start Oracle Clusterware by running the following command as root on all of the nodes:

-- # crsctl start crs

-- 12. Verify OCR integrity of all of the cluster nodes that are configured as part of your cluster by running the following CVU command:
+12. Verify OCR integrity of all of the cluster nodes that are configured as part of your cluster by running the following CVU command:

+'''

-- \$ cluvfy comp ocr -n all -verbose
+$ cluvfy comp ocr -n all -verbose

+'''